pvbaliuk/jsn-utils/README.md

 - `chunk<T>(array: T[], size: number): T[][]` - Splits array into chunks of the specified size
 - `isObjectEmpty(obj: object): boolean` - Checks if the given object is empty (contains no own properties)
 - `wait(ms: number): Promise<void>` - Returns a promise that resolves after the specified amount of time in milliseconds
-- `getValidatedJSON(json: string|Jsonifiable, schema: ZodSchema)` - Parses and validates a JSON string or an object against a specified Zod schema.
-Returns error as a third member of a returned tuple
+- `safeParseJSON(json: string, schema: ZodSchema)` - Parses and validates a JSON string against a specified Zod schema
+- `safeParseValue(value: Jsonifiable, schema: ZodSchema)` - Validates a Jsonifiable value (string, bool, object, etc.) against a specified Zod schema